diyruz/freepad/README.md

 * SLS Gateway

 ## Settings
-In zigbee2mqtt you could change setting at Exposes tab.
+In zigbee2mqtt you could change the setting at Exposes tab.
 ![](/images/z2m_exposes.png)

 ### Work modes
-By default remote works as custom switch, with multiple clicks, but this behavior has own drawback.
+By default remote works as a custom switch, with multiple clicks, but this behaviour has its drawback.
-In order to detect multiple clicks, remote sends commands with 300ms delay.
+To detect multiple clicks, the remote sends commands with a 300ms delay.
-You can change this behavior by cost of double/triple/etc clicks.
+You can change this behaviour by the cost of double/triple/etc clicks.

 To do that you need to change